 Ponds Forge International Sports Centre has its own tram stop and is the home of a leisure pool with flumes and waves, as well as Olympic-standard competition and diving pools.

-Castle Square tram stop is convenient for Tudor Square, home to the Sheffield Theatres complex, the biggest outside London and the Millennium Galleries and Winter Gardens.
+Castle Square tram stop is convenient for Kommune, the National Videogame Museum, Tudor Square, the Sheffield Theatres complex, the Crucible, the Millennium Galleries, the Lyceum Theatre and beautiful Winter Gardens.

-If you're catching a train, our Sheffield Station tram stop is directly linked to the rear of the station and all the train platforms by a footbridge.
+If you're catching a train, our Sheffield Station / Sheffield Hallam University tram stop is directly linked to the rear of the station and all the train platforms by a footbridge.

-There’s plenty to see and do along our route to the Meadowhall Shopping Centre.
+There’s plenty to see and do along our route to the Meadowhall Shopping Centre anf further afield towards Parkgate Shopping.

 Specialising in big shows, Sheffield Arena attracts major music artists, famous comedians and is also home to the Sheffield Steelers ice hockey team.
-Get there quickly an effortlessly using the Arena tram stop – no need to worry about parking.
+Get there quickly an effortlessly using the Arena / Olympic Legacy Park tram stop– no need to worry about parking.

 Valley Centertainment has its own tram stop – it’s got Sheffield’s biggest cinema, a bowling alley, indoor adventure golf and big-name restaurants.